navapbc/template-infra/docs/infra/set-up-aws-accounts.md

 # Set up AWS accounts

-The infrastructure supports managing resources across different [AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) by mapping different environments (e.g. `dev`, `staging`, `prod`) to specific AWS accounts.
-Shared resources, such as the build repository, can also be deployed into a specified AWS account.
+The infrastructure supports managing resources across different [AWS accounts](https://docs.aws.amazon.com/accounts/latest/reference/accounts-welcome.html) by mapping different environments (e.g. `dev`, `staging`, `prod`) to specified AWS accounts.
+Resources that are shared across environments, such as build repositories, are also deployed into a specified AWS account.

-The environment to AWS account mapping is specified for each application deployed by this infrastructure.
+The environment-to-AWS-account mapping is specified for each application deployed by this infrastructure.
 This means that multiple applications can share AWS accounts or be deployed into different AWS accounts.

 ## Prerequisites